YxxgSxxl/flipnote-web/README.md

 - Share your flipnote animations with a unique URL
 - Import and export flipnote files for offline use

+## Informations

+It uses PWA to "appify" the experience.

+It is programmed with Typescript for better quality code

 ## Installation

 To run the app locally, follow these steps: